odemolliens/react-native-logging-tools/REFERENCE_API.md

 ### <a name="flipper">Flipper</a>

 You can display all events sent to different service on Flipper desktop app.
-Follow plugin's documentation to install it [link](https://github.com/imranMnts/flipper-plugin-react-native-logging-tools) and set `useFlipperPlugin` to true during initialization to be able to use it.
+Follow plugin's documentation to install it [link](https://github.com/imranMnts/flipper-plugin-react-native-logging-tools), set `useFlipperPlugin` to true and add `addPlugin` from `react-native-flipper` during initialization to be able to use it.

 ### Supported libraries